gchux/cloud-run-grpc-proxy/README.md

 - Log events into Cloud Logging and optionally add trace and span id to perform distribyted trace analysis in Cloud Trace.

+- Handler authentication for all `rpc`s executed through the `gRPC Proxy` server, unless the `rpc` already contains an `Authorization` header.

 ---

 ## Available `configurations`